coming soon: STREITEN GEGEN DIE ZEIT

 by Stella AC susanne fasbender

-In this multi-part film, I aim to express a universal understanding that goes beyond differences and controversies through the montage of international struggles against enclosures, evictions and exploitation, against war and repression – all of which I encounter in Germany – while also undertaking an attempt at epistemic violence against the hegemonic sovereignty of knowledge and interpretation.
+In this multi-part film, my aim is to express a universal relationship by montaging international struggles against enclosure, displacement and exploitation, against the destruction of nature, war and repression – in the form in which I encounter them in Germany – and also undertake an attempt on the epistemic violence of hegemonic Eurocentric knowledge and of the right to define meaning.

-The new and institutionalized German accusation of Antisemitism, now also articulated with a view to postcolonialism, placed a stone in my path, for which I am very grateful today: I had to ask new questions to find out how I could respond to the moral imperative of a German campaign of accusations in a way that would make this dispute fruitful for the anti-colonial, feminist and anti-capitalist narratives of my film.
+The new and institutionalized German accusation of antisemitism, which has been directed against Palestine solidarity and Palestinians for a long time – and which has been articulated with regard to postcolonialism since 2020 - placed a stone in my path, for which I am very grateful today: I had to ask new questions to find out how I could respond to the moral imperative of a German campaign of accusations in a way that would make this dispute fruitful for the anti-colonial, feminist and anti-capitalist narratives of my film.

 The death threat (187 - You will be the next) sprayed by unknown persons in the exhibition space of the invited Palestinian artists' group “The Question of Funding” before the opening of documenta15 in 2022 was played down by the German press as a “smear” and was neither scandalized nor removed during the entire exhibition.
 Instead, this attack was linked to a unanimous verdict that categorized the exhibition as “antisemitic” even before the opening.
 I saw German tourists walking through the exhibition, speaking disparagingly – “good Germans” who know that they are always on the “right” side.